Skip to content

 Follicles (fruit) — “Swamp milkweed, rose milkweed, asclepias incarnata, new England native garden” by sapienssolutions is licensed under CC BY 2.0.

-9. Dwarf Milkweed (Asclepias involucrata), A Texas Milkweed for Sandy Well-drained Soils
+9. Dwarf Milkweed (Asclepias involucrata), a Milkweed for Sandy Well-drained Soils

-Dwarf Milkweed (Asclepias involucrata): This Texas milkweed native and rare in the northern counties of the state.
+Dwarf Milkweed (Asclepias involucrata): Dwarf milkweed native and rare in the northern counties of Texas.
 (Kartesz 2015).
 In the wild, this species grows on prairies with sandy soil.
 This is one of the shorter milkweeds growing from 0.5 to 1 foot tall.
 The flowers, which bloom from May to June, are white to green (Singhurst and Hutchins 2015).

-In a garden setting, dwarf milkweed requires full sun and well-drained sandy soil.
+In a Texas butterfly garden, dwarf milkweed requires full sun and well-drained sandy soil.
 This species is rare in a lot of its range and is likely not in the horticultural trade.

 Plant of dwarf milkweed (Asclepias involucrata) in a dry area.